-The interview took place forty-five years ago and my sense is that, sadly, his statement is as true today.
-In the early 1980s, as my attention was drawn more deeply toward the artworld, I was disturbed to feel the lack sustenance in the art that was getting the most attention.
-One day a description I’d read in Artweek
+The interview took place forty-five years ago and my sense is that, sadly, his statement may be just as true today.
+In the early 1980s, as I was being drawn closer the art world, I was disturbed to feel the lack of sustenance in the art often getting the most attention.
+One day a description in Artweek

-Point blank, this was an awkward question, but I wanted to see what people would come up with.
+Point blank, it's an impossible question, but I wanted to see what people would come up with.
 My few weeks of pursuing this were a revelation.
 One docent, in high dudgeon, snapped that, “Any schoolchild knows what art is!”
 She was unwilling to enlarge on that in any way, and angry that I should ask such an apparently dumb question.
-But in nearly every case, whomever I approached - microphone in hand – gave it a try.
+But in nearly every other case, whomever I approached - microphone in hand - gave it an earnest try.
 It was amazing to experience the sincerity with which strangers responded, never mind my discovery of the power of holding out a microphone.

 William Jenkins’ influential photography exhibit “New Topographics” in 1975 might have seemed strange to many of the people I spoke with in my informal survey.
 The photos in that exhibit are characterized in a Wikipedia article as: "stripped of any artistic frills and reduced to an essentially topographic state, conveying substantial amounts of visual information but eschewing entirely the aspects of beauty, emotion and opinion."
-Perhaps this wiki account is too stripped down; something more can be said.
+More can be said.

 The work of eight Americans and two Europeans shown at the International Museum of Photography at the George Eastman House in Rochester, NY, for many viewers, might have satisfied a premise I’d heard the late Van Deren Coke declaim at an intimate gathering of aspiring photographers one evening in Berkeley, CA. We’d all had a glass or two of wine and the guest of honor, SFMOMA’s curator of photography, was feeling good.
 Surrounded by aspiring young photographers and, having talked at length, it must have seemed time to wrap it up.
 And so he paused and, with everyone’s attention focused, delivered the bottom line: If it doesn’t shock, it’s not art

 New Topographics was an exhibit that Van Deren Coke must have appreciated.
-For those schooled in the artworld’s alignment with postmodern discourse, the collection of photographs signaled a way forward.
-As landscapes, nature's presence in the background signaled our loss of connection with it.
-Foregrounded were the unprivileged doings of contemporary life, parking lots, service stations and so on as life marched on unconsciously - and one might be tempted to say - without real meaning.
+For those schooled in the art world’s alignment with postmodern discourse, the collection of photographs signaled a way forward.
+As landscapes, nature's presence in the background showed our loss of connection with it.
+Foregrounded were the unprivileged doings of contemporary life - parking lots, service stations and so on.
+Life marched on unconsciously and, one might be tempted to say, without real meaning.
 This is the situation

 In the Context of What?

-A second encounter in the early 1980s, perhaps a year later, underlined something for me that I'd experienced in my evening with Van Deren Coke.
+A second encounter in the early 1980s, perhaps a year later, underlined what I'd experienced in my evening with Van Deren Coke.

 I’d enrolled in a photography workshop in Carmel, CA led by William Jenkins.
 Although, there was a description of who he was in the Friends of Photography’s workshop prospectus, I didn’t know anything about him.
-Eight or ten others showed up at our first meeting at Asilomar.
-Each of us, in the most earnest hope, brought a portfolio of our work for Jenkins’ review, and were curious to get another take on the current climate of art photography from one of the most influential insiders of that time.
+Eight or ten others showed up at our first meeting at Asilomar in Pacific Grove, California.
+Each of us, in earnest hope, brought a portfolio of our work for Jenkins’ review, and were curious to get another take on the current climate of art photography from one of the most influential insiders of that time.

-I should add here that I hadn’t gone to art school and had never had an ambition to be a photographer.
-It had entered my life - and in the most powerful way –by accident rather than by design.
+I should add that I hadn’t gone to art school and had never had an ambition to be a photographer.
+It had entered my life - and in a powerful way – by accident rather than design.
 When I showed Jenkins my portfolio, he seemed surprised for a moment and then declared that I belonged in advertising, not the art world.
-And looking back, and had I been so moved, I expect I could have made a career in that world of dark arts.
+And looking back, had I been so moved, I expect I could have made a career in that world of dark arts.

 In any case, I’d paid my money and so I suffered through the next few days.
 Besides, Ansel Adams himself - the founder of the Friends of Photography - was still showing up at these workshops.
-Several times I was among small groups of admirers as he chatted with us informally.
-His unfailing graciousness stands out in memory for, as usual with random groups, there was always the remark or question that begged for a slap on the head.
+Several times I was present as he chatted with us informally.
+His unfailing graciousness stands out in memory for, as usual with random groups, there were always remarks and questions that begged for a slap on the head.
 It was something he never allowed himself.

 In our workshop on the second day an older photographer – beginning to get a feeling for where the wind was blowing - asked Jenkins, with some indignation, why there seemed to be no place for beauty in the photography being held up to high regard.